|

 anxiety, depression and abuses of food, alcohol or drugs.

-Lashing our unfairly at the people or pets around us, or engaging in reckless
+Lashing our unfairly at the people or pets around us,

-behavior, creates all sorts of chaos in our lives.
+or engaging in reckless behavior, creates all sorts of chaos in our lives.
 We are already grieving.
-Anger can cause us to do or say things now that
+Anger can cause us to

-we will regret later, resulting in even more pain.
+do or say things now that we will regret later, resulting in even more pain.

-Unacknowledged anger grows larger and larger until it erupts.
+Unacknowledged anger grows larger

+and larger until it erupts.
 Suppression (ignoring it) never works.
 Angry energy will not go away.
 It must be released.
-The more you can understand your
+The

-anger—how you react when you’re mad—the more you can make changes that allow for your healing.
+more you can understand your anger—how you react when you’re mad—the more you can make changes that allow

 Anger is an important part of grief.
-It’s yours, you earned it and no one can (or should) take it from you.
-Anger
+It’s yours, you earned it and no one can (or should)

-can also be a constructive force for good.
+take it from you.
+Anger can also be a constructive force for good.
 Just ask the founder of Mothers Against Drunk Driving.
-(MADD) But when anger becomes

-the defining characteristic of your grief, a stuck place that causes you and everyone around you to suffer more, please seek professional help to gain a better understanding of it.
+you to suffer more, please seek professional help to gain a better understanding of it.

-you loved is gone.
-You may be shocked when the intensity of your anger is in direct proportion to the intensity of your love
+are angry because you deeply loved and now the one you loved is gone.
+You may be shocked when the intensity of your anger

-for the one who has died.
-Explore your anger because the more you allow the feelings to surface the more of yourself you will
+is in direct proportion to the intensity of your love for the one who has died.
+Explore your anger because the more you allow

-find.
-Mostly, it will be the pain of loss and your grief will change form again, not in circles going nowhere round and round,
+the feelings to surface the more of yourself you will find.
+Mostly, it will be the pain of loss and your grief will change

-but in upward spirals of healing.
+form again, not in circles going nowhere round and round, but in upward spirals of healing.

 Please visit The Red Diary for suggestions on exploring and safely expressing this powerful emotion of grief.